 He subsequently refused to pay an Afghani refugee any wages for weeks in early 2012, and then paid a flat rate of $10 an hour to a maximum of $120 per day.

-He should have been paid hourly rates of $17 for normal hours, up to $35 on weekends and up to $43 on public holidays under the General Retail Industry Award 2010.
+The relevant award stipulates hourly rates of $17 for normal hours, up to $35 on weekends and up to $43 on public holidays

 “This was an egregious underpayment.
 It gave the respondents an unfair advantage in the competitive retail industry.”

-The worker initially came to Australia as an asylum seeker and spent time in detention before being released in late 2010 and granted Australian residency.
+The worker initially came to Australia as an asylum seeker and spent time in detention.

 “[The worker] was a vulnerable employee in that he was a recent arrival to Australia and totally lacked fluency in English, and could reasonably be understood to be most unlikely to be aware of any entitlements at law,” Judge Burchardt said.

-In addition to the record penalties, Judge Burchardt ordered an injunction against Mr Taleb preventing him from contravening the Award and the National Employment Standards.
+In addition to the record penalties, Judge Burchardt also ordered an injunction against Taleb.

 The injunction prevents him from contravening the award in addition to the National Employment Standards again.